-Sometimes a cold spell will last for several days, so after the threat of a freeze is over and temperatures are on the rise, check your plants’ watering needs again.
-If there’s evidence of plant damage from the cold temperatures, delay severe pruning until the spring or when new growth appears so you’re not removing live wood.
+- Sometimes a cold spell will last for several days, so after the threat of a freeze is over and temperatures are on the rise, check your plants’ watering needs again.
+If there’s evidence of plant damage from the cold temperatures, delay severe pruning until the spring or when new growth appears so you’re not removing live plant material.

-Finally, start thinking of freeze threats before you even put your plants in the ground.
+One more word to the wise: Be aware of freeze threats before you even put your plants in the ground.
 Cold-sensitive plants should be placed on the warmest side of your property.
 A south-facing area surrounded by walls, fences or other plantings often receives added protection from the cold.
-Also make sure you have a good base of mulch in your shrub beds and around trees; this will help to keep the soil warmer and protect exposed roots.
+Also make sure you have a good base of mulch in your shrub beds and around trees.
+This will help to keep the soil warmer and protect exposed roots.
 And hedge your bets.
 Planting a combination of cold-hardy and tender plants will help reduce the risk of total devastation while protecting your landscape investment.